These gluten free breakfast ideas are made with whole food, nutrient dense ingredients, and they’ll please everyone at the table!

 The frittata is one of our favorites for gluten free breakfast ideas or brunch entrees — but you can even serve them as a simple dinner!
 This roasted tomato and asparagus frittata is lovely for entertaining.
 While you’d imagine cooking the asparagus and using the tomatoes raw, we’ve flip-flopped it!
 To capitalize on the fresh spring flavor of asparagus, we’ve shaved it into long ribbons.
 Not only is the flavor lighter than cooked asparagus, the ribbons look lovely and bright green as they decorate the asparagus frittata.

 I’m generally suspicious of recipes with superlatives like “the best oatmeal.”
-But after a few minutes of toasting these oats, you’ll find the smell that fills your kitchen is so nutty and sweet you’ll agree before even tasting this oatmeal!.
+But after a few minutes of toasting these oats, you’ll find the smell that fills your kitchen is so nutty and sweet you’ll agree before even tasting this oatmeal!
 The oats are chewy (instead of the creamy texture of the stirred method) and deliciously nutty from toasting.
-Topped with a bit of sweet maple syrup, it truly is the best oatmeal.
-Promise.
+Our favorite toppings: all natural peanut butter and strawberry jam.
+They'll keep you full all day long!

 This recipe for fluffy scrambled eggs is pretty incredible, ultra simple, and of course a naturally gluten free breakfast idea.
 We used my mom’s method for the best scrambled eggs, cooking the eggs over low heat and gently shaping them into soft folds.
 And for an elevated, tangy flair, we’ve added goat cheese for flavor.
 What results is a creamy, gooey, addicting mess.